noir-lang/noir/docs/docs/dev_docs/dapps/tutorials/testing.md

+---
-# Testing
+title: Testing
+---

 To wrap up this tutorial, we'll set up a simple automated test for our dapp contracts.
 We will be using [jest](https://jestjs.io/), but any nodejs test runner works fine.

 Here we'll only test the happy path for a `transfer` on our private token contract, but in a real application you should be testing both happy and unhappy paths, as well as both your contracts and application logic.
-Refer to the full [testing guide](../testing.md) for more info on testing and assertions.
+Refer to the full [testing guide](../../testing/testing.md) for more info on testing and assertions.

 ## Dependencies